Wilf Lunn: Early life and career

 Wilfred Makepeace Lunn was born in Rastrick, West Riding of Yorkshire, England on 20 March 1942 to deaf parents.
 He later taught lip-reading and religious education at Odsal House School for the Deaf in Odsal, Bradford.
 In the first part of this self-made interview video series "My Best Cellar", available through his website, Lunn claims he was "brought up in a cellar by deaf mutes".

 The parents of actor James Mason lived nearby, leading to Lunn meeting Mason, who effected an introduction to the theatrical agent Blanche Marvin.
 An unsuccessful interview for Vision On was followed by an appearance on Joan Bakewell's Late Night Line-Up that night.
 This was Lunn's first television appearance.
 He subsequently appeared on the children's TV show Magpie, and on Vision On.
 He later appeared in several other series, including Jigsaw and Eureka.

 Lunn built novelty bicycles and had a separate career as an inventor.
-When asked, in an interview with the b3ta website, "In the event of the end of the world, what would be the last thing you'd do before death?"
-Lunn answered: "I'm constantly being told at the end I would turn to God.
-I always point out it was your God that made me an atheist.
-I have been teetotal for fifteen years, so I would turn to drink."
+He was an atheist, and teetotal.

 Lunn died on 13 December 2023, at the age of 81.